Alberto Zorsi's Italian KR2S

-KRnet is a free Internet mailinglist devoted to helping KR builders and pilots to construct and fly their KR aircraft more safely and efficiently.
+KRnet is a free Internet mailing list devoted to helping KR builders and pilots to construct and fly their KR aircraft more safely and efficiently.
 This is THE place to get your KR questions answered.
-There are over 800 KR builders and pilots available to help you with problems that you may have concerning construction.
+There are over 600 KR builders and pilots available to help you with problems that you may have concerning construction.
 It's a friendly group of folks who thrive on helping others.
-There are about 5-20 messages posted to the net each day.
+There are about 5-15 messages posted to the net each day.
 If you can't find it here, you're not gonna find it.
-To join, send an empty email message to

-The "Official" 2013 KR Gathering will be held on Friday October 4th and Saturday October 5th at Mt.
-Vernon, Illinois (MVN), hosted by airport manager Chris Collins with lots of help from Larry Flesner and various KRnetters.
-More details can be found at www.KRGathering.org a few months before.
-Usually you can expect about 10-20 KRs to fly in for the Gathering, depending on the weather.
-2007 was a record, with 21 flying KRs in attendence.
+You can expect about 10-20 KRs to fly in for the Gathering, depending on the weather.
+2007 was a record, with 21 flying KRs in attendance.
 This is THE place to put your hands on real KR aircraft, as well as talk to about a hundred other builders and pilots, so don't miss it!
 If you're light and lucky, you might just get a ride in one.
 You won't likely forget it soon either.
-The die-hards will arrive on Thursday, the 2nd.
+The die-hards will arrive after lunch on Thursday, the 7th.
 For an idea of what you'll see at the Gathering, check the links below.

 The links below feature various KR projects under construction to provide some insight into the KR building process.
 There are also links to finished and flying KRs, just in case you need a little inspiration.
 You can also search the KRnet website for keywords: